Cleaning a bathroom properly is so satisfying. And it's surprising just how many of us don't know where to start with how to clean a bathroom.

 If it's been that long, and if it is that bad, it needs to be done pronto and there is no time like the present to put on your Marigolds and start tackling the filth.

 From where to start with a grotty shower, or bathtub, to tackling dirty bathroom floors and the dreaded toilet bowl...
 Rest assured that our step-by-step guide will help you deep clean your bathroom quickly and efficiently.
-Whether you want to use your favorite bathrom cleaner or natural alternatives, keep scrolling for a failsafe guide, complete with top tips from our favorite household cleaning experts too.
+Whether you want to use your favorite bathrom cleaner or natural alternatives, keep scrolling for a failsafe guide, complete with top tips from some great household cleaning experts too.
 Without further ado, here is how to clean your bathroom like a professional.

 How do I deep clean my bathroom?